 Why not use cc65 c compiler?
-It doesn’t produce 65816 assembly.
-The code generated is totally inapropriate.
+It doesn’t produce 65816 assembly, it produces 6502 (8 bit) assembly only.
+The code generated is totally inappropriate.
 There is the tcc816 c compiler, which works with the PVSnesLib.
 It compiles to the WLA assembler.
 Frankly, I just didn’t feel like learning these tools.
 But they are here, if you are interested.

 These are command line tools.
 If you are not familiar with using command line tools, check out this link to catch up to speed.
 In windows 10, I have to click the address bar and type CMD (press enter) to open up a command line prompt.
 Watch a few of these tutorials to get the basics.

 You might notice that I use batch files (compile.bat) to automate command line writes.
 You could use these or makefiles (which are a bit more complicated), to simplify the assembly process.
 I just double click the .bat file, and it executes all the assembling / linking commands.

 I prefer YY-CHR for most of my graphics editing.
 For 16 color SNES, change the graphic format to “4bpp SNES…”.
 For 4 color SNES, change the graphic format to “2bpp GB”.
 The gameboy uses the same bitplane format as SNES.

 The .NET version of YY-CHR has been improved, and can even do 8bpp SNES formats [EDIT – I can’t confirm that the 8bpp modes work right.
 They aren’t working for me.
 The 2bpp and 4bpp modes work.].
 Here’s the current link for the better version.

 Another very good app is called superfamiconv.
 It is a command line tool for converting indexed PNG (with no compression) to CHR files (snes graphic formats).
 It also makes palettes and map files.
 You could use it to convert your pictures to SNES format, and then later edit those files with YY-CHR.